6 Ways to Fix Slow Boot Times in Windows 10

-Far and away, the most problematic setting when it comes to boot time in Windows 10 is the Fast Boot option.
-Enabled by default, this option is supposed to reduce startup time by pre-loading some boot information before your PC shuts off.
+By far, the most problematic setting when it comes to boot time in Windows 10 is the Fast Startup option.
+This is enabled by default, and is supposed to reduce startup time by pre-loading some boot information before your PC shuts off.

 Now, untick Turn on fast startup (recommended) and Save Changes to disable this setting.

 If you don’t see the Fast Boot option, you don’t have hibernation enabled and thus it won’t show up.
-To enable hibernation, open an administrator Command Prompt by right-clicking on the Start button and choosing Command Prompt (Admin).
-Type the following command to turn it on:
+To enable hibernation, open an administrator Command Prompt or PowerShell window by right-clicking on the Start button and choosing Command Prompt (Admin) or Windows PowerShell (Admin).

 powercfg /hibernate on

 Virtual memory is a feature Windows uses to dedicate a part of your hard drive as pretend RAM.
 Of course, the more RAM you have the more tasks your system can handle at once.
 So if Windows is close to maxing out true RAM, it dips into virtual memory.

 Some users have reported that Windows 10 can change virtual memory settings, causing boot issues.
 You should thus have a look at your virtual memory settings and see if you can change them to fix the slow boot problem.

 Type Performance into the Start Menu and choose the Adjust the appearance and performance of Windows.